Bermuda Buses

 Bus service is widely available throughout Bermuda and many visitors find it a convenient way to navigate the area.
 Fares are considerably less expensive than taxis, and an abundance of routes helps connect passengers to all parts of the island.

+Poles painted either pink or blue indicate the bus stops.
+Pink indicates the bus is heading into Hamilton; blue poles show that buses are heading away from the city, but will only stop if passengers present themselves.
+Buses are considered safe.
 Eleven routes serve nearly every area of the island.
 All routes originate from the central bus terminal in Hamilton and most run from 7 a.m. until 11 p.m.
 Because locals also rely on buses, they can be very crowded during the hours before and after the work day.
+Crowding also is evident when cruise ships are in port.

 For more information about schedules and routes please refer to Bermuda's Public Transportation Board online or by telephone at (441) 292-3851.